zarusz/SlimMessageBus/README.md

 dotnet pack --output ../dist
 ```

-NuGet packaged end up in `dist` folder
+NuGet packages end up in `dist` folder

 ## Testing

-To run tests you need to update the respective `appsettings.json` to match your own cloud infrastructure or local infrastructure.
+To run tests you need to update the respective `appsettings.json` to match your cloud infrastructure or local infrastructure.
 SMB has some message brokers set up on Azure for integration tests (secrets not shared).

 Run all tests: